On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Classification of Rips complexes with weak-pseudomanifold structure

 \section{Classification of Rips complexes with weak-pseudomanifold structure}

-In this section, we present a complete classification of well-behaved spaces known as pseudomanifolds and weak-pseudomanifolds that admit planar-Rips structure.
-To accomplish this, we first introduce the necessary terminologies and tools before proceeding with the proof of \Cref{A} by induction.
-Subsequently, we use this to further prove \Cref{B}.
+In this section, we present a complete classification of well-behaved spaces known as pseudomanifolds and weak-pseudomanifolds admitting a planar-Rips structure.
+To accomplish this, we first introduce the necessary terminologies and tools before proceeding with the proof of Theorem \ref{A} by induction.
+Subsequently, we use this to further prove Theorem \ref{B}.

 The dimension of a simplex will be one less than its cardinality.
 The \textit{dimension} of a simplicial complex is defined to be equal to the supremum of all $n$'s such that $K$ has a face of dimension $n$.
 A simplex in $K$ is called \textit{maximal} or a \textit{facet} if it is not contained in another larger simplex.
-An $n$-dimensional simplicial complex is said to be \textit{pure} if every maximal simplex is of dimension $n$. \begin{definition}[Strongly connected simplicial complex] A pure simplicial complex is said to be strongly connected if for any two facets $\sigma$ and $\gamma$, there exists a sequence of $n$-simplices, say $\lambda_1,\lambda_2,\dots \lambda_k,$ such that $\lambda_1=\sigma,\ \lambda_k=\gamma$ and $\lambda_i \cap \lambda_{i+1}$ is an $(n-1)$-simplex for all $1\leq i \leq k-1$. \end{definition}
+An $n$-dimensional simplicial complex is said to be \textit{pure} if every maximal simplex is of dimension $n$.
+We refer the reader to look at \cite{bjorner,shastri} for more on these topics. \begin{definition}[Strongly connected simplicial complex] A pure simplicial complex is said to be strongly connected if for any two facets $\sigma$ and $\gamma$, there exists a sequence of $n$-simplices, say $\lambda_1,\lambda_2,\dots \lambda_k,$ such that $\lambda_1=\sigma,\ \lambda_k=\gamma$ and $\lambda_i \cap \lambda_{i+1}$ is an $(n-1)$-simplex for all $1\leq i \leq k-1$. \end{definition}

-We now recursively define the classes of pure simplicial complexes viz. weak-pseudomanifolds, pseudomanifolds, and normal pseudomanifolds \begin{definition} \begin{itemize} \item[(a)] An $n$-dimensional simplicial complex is said to be a \textit{weak pseudomanifold} if it is pure and each $(n-1)$-simplex is contained in exactly two $n$-simplices. \item[(b)] An $n$-dimensional weak-pseudomanifold is called a \textit{pseudomanifold} if it is strongly connected. \item[(c)] An $n$-dimensional pseudomanifold is said to be a \textit{normal pseudomanifold} if the link of each simplex of codimension atleast two is connected. \end{itemize} \end{definition}
+We now recursively define the classes of pure simplicial complexes viz. weak-pseudomanifolds, pseudomanifolds, and normal pseudomanifolds \begin{definition} \begin{enumerate}[label=(\alph*)] \item An $n$-dimensional simplicial complex is said to be a \textit{weak pseudomanifold} if it is pure and each $(n-1)$-simplex is contained in exactly two $n$-simplices. \item An $n$-dimensional weak-pseudomanifold is called a \textit{pseudomanifold} if it is strongly connected. \item An $n$-dimensional pseudomanifold $(n\geq 2)$ is said to be a \textit{normal pseudomanifold} if the link of each simplex of codimension at least two is connected. \end{enumerate} \end{definition}

 The following result by Adamaszek et al. in \cite{planar2} gives a complete classification of normal pseudomanifolds that admit a planar-Rips structure.